Pauline Oliveros: Career

 When Oliveros turned 21, she obtained her first tape recorder, which led to her creating her own electroacoustic pieces.
-Oliveros was one of the original members of the San Francisco Tape Music Center, which was an important resource for electronic music on the west coast of the United States during the 1960s.
+Along with Ramón Sender and Morton Subotnick, Oliveros was one of the original members of the San Francisco Tape Music Center, which was an important resource for electronic music on the west coast of the United States during the 1960s.
 The Center later moved to Mills College, with Oliveros serving as its first director; there it was renamed the Center for Contemporary Music.

+In 1966, she attended a summer course in electronic music at the University of Toronto, studying with Hugh Le Caine.
+"I of IV", one of her most famous electronic pieces, was realized there; in 1967, it was released on LP by Odyssey Records alongside works by Richard Maxfield (Night Music) and one-time San Francisco Tape Music Center associate Steve Reich (Come Out).

 Oliveros often improvised with the Expanded Instrument System, an electronic signal processing system she designed, in her performances and recordings.
 Oliveros held Honorary Doctorates in Music from the University of Maryland, Baltimore County, Mills College, and De Montfort University.

 In 1967, Oliveros left Mills to take a position at the University of California, San Diego.
 There, Oliveros met theoretical physicist and karate master Lester Ingber, with whom she collaborated in defining the attentional process as applied to music listening.
 She also studied karate under Ingber, achieving black belt level.
 In 1973, Oliveros conducted studies at the university's one-year-old Center for Music Experiment; she served as the center's director from 1976 to 1979.
 In 1981, to escape creative constriction, she left her tenured position at UCSD and relocated to upstate New York to become an independent composer, performer, and consultant.

 In 1987, Oliveros had the tuning of her accordion changed from equal temperament to just intonation.
 She sings and plays the retuned accordion (without electronics) in the 1993 opera Agamemnon.

 Oliveros was a member of Avatar Orchestra Metaverse, a global collaboration of composers, artists and musicians that approaches the virtual reality platform Second Life as an instrument itself.